CheeseLad/redbrick-webmaster-exam-2024/README.md

 15. Compare and contrast Single Page Applications (SPAs) and Multi-Page Applications (MPAs), including their definitions, key characteristics, and use-cases.

 ```
+Single Page Applications (SPAs) are web applications that load a single HTML page and dynamically update that page as the user interacts with it, typically using JavaScript frameworks like React or Angular.
+They offer a seamless, app-like experience with faster transitions between pages.
+Multi-Page Applications (MPAs), on the other hand, consist of multiple HTML pages, each serving distinct content.
+While MPAs are simpler to develop and maintain, SPAs are more suitable for complex, interactive web applications requiring real-time updates and smooth transitions between views.
 ```

 16. Describe the Jamstack software architecture, its benefits, and its main differences from traditional server-driven architectures.